 - Green tomatoes, sliced

-- Skillet with 2 tablespoons of vegetable oil
+- 2 tablespoons vegetable oil, for cooking

 Benefits of Eating Green Tomatoes